 Houses and infrastructure in the camp were severely affected including UNRWA installations.
 Two UNRWA schools and the community centre were almost razed to the ground.
 In December 2016, UNRWA was able to access the camp and able to begin rehabilitation of some of its installations.
 Residents have also slowly started to return, with the camp now accommodating 16,000 people.

-Most refugees are originally from the northern part of Palestine.
-Many of them are now well educated and work as teachers or civil servants.
-Others are employed as farm workers on Syrian-owned lands and manual workers at the nearby workshops.
+Before 2011, the majority of Palestine refugees in Khan Eshieh camp were well educated and worked as teachers or civil servants.
+Others were employed as farmworkers on Syrian-owned lands and manual workers at the nearby workshops.

 Palestine refugees from Syria have been severely affected by the ongoing armed conflict in the country.

 - Who We Are